-Francie Scott is the Associate Director of the Office of Career & Professional Development, where she counsels students on all aspects of professional development and career planning.
-She helped create the curriculum and implement the law school’s mandatory 1L Professional Development course, covering career development, job search skills, and professionalism.
-She currently serves as the Director of Professional Development, where she maintains primary oversight for the course syllabus and teaching.
+Francie Scott is the Assistant Dean of the Office of Career & Professional Development, where she counsels students on all aspects of professional development and career planning, maintains oversight of the law school’s mandatory 1L Professional Development course, and manages the law school’s employment outcome reporting obligations.

 Catherine Sapp has been with the Office of Career & Professional Development since 2005.
-She has more than 32 years of experience as an administrative professional in the airline, textile, building, and financial industries.
-She serves as the direct contact between employers and our office in the coordination of Fall & Spring on-campus interview programs and over 30 off-campus regional and national interview programs each year.
+She has over 40 years of experience as an administrative professional in various corporate settings.
+She now serves as the direct contact between employers and our office to facilitate recruitment opportunities between law firms, government agencies, corporations and law students through on-campus interviews, regional and national interview programs, employer outreach, and networking event coordination.

 Marketing & Data Coordinator

 Sarah Taylor supports the marketing, communication, and data needs of the office.
 She is responsible for developing and managing a comprehensive communication strategy for the office and serves as office expert on Symplicity and other various career services databases.
 She collects and synthesizes all graduate employment data for annual employment reports to the American Bar Association and the National Association for Law Placement (NALP) and is responsible for maintaining online resource materials as well as managing the OCPD’s social media presence.
 Sarah is a magna cum laude graduate of Towson University with a B.S. in Computer Art and also holds an Associate of Applied Science in Networking Technology from Forsyth Tech.